HIP BONE ANATOMY

 • Forms the majority of the acetabulum

-• Articulates with the head of the femur
+• Articulates with the head of your femur

 ILIUM

-• The ilium is a broad, expanded portion of the hip bone extending upward from the acetabulum
+• The ilium is a broad, expanded portion of your hip bone extending upward from the acetabulum

 • Divided into the body and the ala